If you and your rheumatologist decide that ORENCIA® (abatacept) IV infusion is right for you, here are a few things you can expect to happen:

 Your rheumatologist will prescribe your dose (how much ORENCIA you'll need) and tell you when to schedule your first appointment to receive ORENCIA treatment.

 ORENCIA is a 30-minute intravenous (IV) infusion given by a healthcare professional.
 You will receive your first dose of ORENCIA followed by a second dose around day 15 and a third dose around day 30.
 You will then continue therapy of one dose every 4 weeks thereafter.
 Please note that the actual day of dosing may vary based on patient scheduling determined by your doctor.

-Allergic reactions can happen on the day of treatment or the day after receiving ORENCIA.
-Tell your healthcare provider or get emergency medical help right away if you have hives, swollen face, eyelids, lips, tongue, or trouble breathing.
+ALLERGIC REACTIONS: Allergic reactions can happen to people who use ORENCIA.
+Call your healthcare provider or get emergency medical help right away if you have any symptoms of an allergic reaction, which may include hives; swollen face, eyelids, lips, or tongue; or trouble breathing.

 Keep track of your scheduled office visits and appointments.
 It is very important that you receive your ORENCIA treatment exactly as prescribed by your rheumatologist.
 If you miss an ORENCIA infusion appointment, contact your rheumatologist immediately to find out when you should get your next dose.

 Video: The Infusion Process

 Staying in touch

 Keep communicating with your rheumatologist and other healthcare professionals about how you are feeling both before and after your infusions of ORENCIA.